kyma-project/control-plane/docs/provisioner/05-01-app-entry-parameters.md

 type: Configuration
 ---

-To configure Runtime Provisioner chart, override the default values of its `values.yaml` file.
+To configure the Runtime Provisioner chart, override the default values of its `values.yaml` file.
 This document describes the parameters that you can configure.

 >**TIP:** To learn more about how to use overrides in Kyma, see [Helm overrides for Kyma installation](/root/kyma#configuration-helm-overrides-for-kyma-installation).